 HP Products 9880 Dirt Devil Central Vacuum System

 With hundreds of five-star ratings from Amazon reviewers, this Dirt Devil is consistently a top-rated RV central vacuum system.
+It features a HEPA filtration system and includes multiple accessories specifically designed for RVs.
+The all-metal vacuum box is sturdy and durable, and a 5-year warranty backs the system.

 The vacuum box weighs only 14 pounds and requires a space of only 6.25″ x 7″ x 14.5″ for mounting.
 It requires 120V for operation.
 The system has overheat protection and an automatic reset.
 Dirt capacity is one gallon.

-Many reviewers call this system a must-have and note the fact that installing it will raise the value of an RV.
+Many reviewers consider this system a must-have, noting that installing it can increase the value of an RV.
 They typically tout the generous hose length, with one reviewer noting that there’s sufficient hose to run it out the RV door and into his car to vacuum the vehicle!
+There’s high, high praise out there from users of the 9880 Dirt Devil.

-• Built in for convenience and space-saving purposes
+- Built in for convenience and space-saving purposes

-• 7' to 35' expandable length hose
+- 7' to 35' expandable length hose

 Hand-Held Cordless or Corded RV Vacuums

-In this section, we’ll feature some of the higher-rated smaller hand-held vacuums.
+In this section, we’ll feature some of the higher-rated, smaller, hand-held vacuums.
 These can be mounted if desired.
 All require either the ability to be charged (and thus ready when you need them) or a 12V cord for plugging into a 12V outlet in your RV or van.

 Cordless hand-held vacuums are notorious for insufficient suction, so we worked to find a few that have a majority of decent reviews from users.